brandonroberts/angular-vite-storybook/README.md

 npm run test-storybook
 ```

-## Support
+## Thanks

-You can support this work by [sponsoring me on GitHub](https://github.com/sponsors/brandonroberts).
+You can support this work by [thanking me one-time on GitHub](https://github.com/sponsors/brandonroberts?frequency=one-time&sponsor=brandonroberts).